Jack Harper (Canadian football)

-John "Jack" Harper was a Grey Cup champion and All-Star Canadian Football League player.
+John Louis Harper (1927 – August 18, 2003) was a Grey Cup champion and All-Star Canadian Football League player.
 He was a halfback.

 Harper started out with the Hamilton Tigers of the Ontario Rugby Football Union and had an All-Star season in 1948, leading his union in scoring with 60 points and tying Virgil Wagner for the national title.
 The Montreal Alouettes signed him, and fellow All-Star quarterback Frank Filchock, away from Hamilton in 1949 and these two stars were at the heart of the Als first ever Grey Cup victory that season.
 After 3 more seasons in Montreal, Harper played with the Saskatchewan Roughriders for two seasons, and finished his career with 6 games for the Toronto Argonauts in 1955.
+He died in 2003.